 Creation: Provide individuals or groups with a project or practical in which all of the knowledge retained throughout the course needs to be applied as a final test to ensure that the knowledge provided has been properly retained.

-Blended learning is not meant to replace online learning or skills development but rather to strengthen it, ensuring that your students learn in a way that is comfortable and accessible but also ensures that their knowledge is tested in a practical and group format.
+Blended learning is not meant to replace online learning or skills development but rather to strengthen it, ensuring that your students learn in a way that is comfortable and accessible, but also ensures that their knowledge is tested in a practical group format.